Most people who develop lymphoma do not have HIV. However:

 ART does not seem to have reduced the risk of developing Hodgkin lymphoma.
-Scientists think this might be because Hodgkin lymphoma is not as closely associated with very low immune function as non-Hodgkin lymphoma.
+Scientists think this might be because Hodgkin lymphoma is not as closely associated with very low immunity as non-Hodgkin lymphoma.

-If you are diagnosed with lymphoma and your HIV status is not known, you may be offered an HIV test.
-This is standard practice in many hospitals.
+If you are diagnosed with lymphoma and your HIV status is not known, you should be offered an HIV test.
+This is standard practice.
 Most people with lymphoma do not have HIV.
 However, if you do have HIV, it is important that your medical team knows about it so that they can work with HIV specialists to offer you the best treatment for both conditions.

 If you are diagnosed with lymphoma and HIV, it can feel very daunting.
-You do not have to face your diagnosis alone.
-There are many organisations that can help you.
+There is support available and many organisations that can help you.
 Your hospital may also be able to direct you to support available in your area.

 It is important to know that there are treatment options for both HIV and lymphoma.
 Antiretroviral therapies (ART) are very effective at keeping HIV under control.
-Lymphoma treatments are as effective in people with HIV as they are in people without HIV.
+The life expectancy of people with HIV who are on ART is approaching that of the general population.
+Furthermore, lymphoma treatments are as effective in people with HIV as they are in people without HIV.

 If you are diagnosed with lymphoma and HIV, you might be referred from your local hospital to a more specialist centre.
-This way, experts in lymphoma and experts in HIV can work closely together to make sure you have the most suitable treatment.
-It may mean you need to travel further, but you have access to more expert care.
+This is so that experts in lymphoma and experts in HIV can work closely together to make sure you have the most suitable treatment.
+It might mean you need to travel further, but you have access to more expert care.
 You can discuss your options with your medical team.

 If your friends and family don’t know you have HIV, you might be worried they will find out because of your lymphoma diagnosis.
 Remember that most people who are diagnosed with lymphoma do not have HIV.
 There is no reason for people to assume you have HIV just because you have lymphoma.
-You are the best judge of who to tell about your HIV status.
-It may be helpful for you to talk to your friends and family about your HIV if you can.
-You may find that they are able to offer you better support if they know your situation.
+You are the best judge of who to tell about your health, including your lymphoma and your HIV status.
+It may be helpful for you to talk to your friends and family about your HIV and your lymphoma if you can.
+You might find that they are able to offer you better support if they know your situation.

-If you don’t want other people to know, discuss this with your medical team.
-People involved in your care need to know about your HIV, but they are bound by confidentiality: they can’t share this information with your friends and family unless you tell them to.
-If you want to talk to your friends and family about your HIV, your medical team can support you in doing this.
+If you don’t want other people to know any specific health conditions, discuss this with your medical team.
+People involved in your care need to know about them, including about your HIV, but they are bound by confidentiality: they can’t share this information with your friends and family unless you tell them to.
+If you want to talk to your friends and family about your HIV and your lymphoma, your medical team can support you in doing this.

-Your medical team are likely to ask you for permission to inform your GP about your diagnosis.
+Your medical team are likely to ask you for permission to inform your GP about your diagnoses.
 This allows your GP to give you the most appropriate care.
-Your GP must also keep your diagnosis confidential and is not allowed to tell anyone about your diagnosis without your permission.
+Your GP must also keep your diagnoses confidential and is not allowed to tell anyone about your diagnoses without your permission.

 High-grade B-cell non-Hodgkin lymphomas

-Diffuse large B-cell lymphoma (DLBCL) is around 10 times more common in people with HIV than people without HIV.
-About 35% of HIV-related lymphomas are DLBCL.
-Two particular subtypes of DLBCL are more common in people with HIV:
+Diffuse large B-cell lymphoma (DLBCL) is around 15 times more common in people with HIV than people without HIV.
+About half of HIV-related lymphomas are DLBCL.
+Two particular subtypes of DLBCL are more common in people with HIV, although quite rare: